9 Fun Facts About Alaska

 Sled dog breeds like the Siberian Husky and Alaskan Malamute are relatively small but strong.
 They do well in cold temperatures, have a high stamina level and can thrive on the high-fat diet you’d get in this region of the world.

 The Alaskan Malamute is also one of the oldest domesticated dog breeds in the world, tracing back 2,000 to 3,000 years.
-Its makeup allows it to avoid Alaskan hazards that would cause the paws of other dogs to freeze.
+Its genetic makeup allows it to avoid Alaskan hazards that would cause the paws of other dogs to freeze.
 Still, moose are a large threat to the dog teams.
 Dog mushers have to be prepared for these types of wildlife hazards.

 The annual race is held in March and requires competitors to travel about 1,000 miles from Anchorage to Nome.
 The competitors bring a team of 16 dogs.
 At least six of them must be on the towline at the finish.
 Each year between 60 and 100 teams participate.